Draft King

 If not a LB at #32, WR is a distinct possibility.
 It wouldn't surprise me if the Pats made a play to move up a bit to get someone like Mark Clayton or Roddy White.
 Clayton in particular seems like an ideal fit for the Patriots' system.
 There's talent at ILB that will be there at the end of round two, though I also concur that there will be WR talent as well on the board for them to consider.
 But if the Pats can come out of the first two rounds with some sort of LB/WR package, they should be happy.

-Draft King NFL Mock Draft
+Lou Pickney's 2025 NFL Mock Draft

-Draft King is owned and operated by Lou Pickney. © 2003-2024, all rights reserved.
+Draft King is owned and operated by Lou Pickney.
+Copyright © 2003-2025, all rights reserved.
+Information on this website should not be used for any gambling purposes, nor does it constitute any sort of advice, financial or otherwise.